 The Trinity of God: The one true God exists eternally as three persons–the Father, the Son and the Holy Spirit (Mark 12:29-30, Matt.
 28:19, II Cor.
 13:14, Titus 3:4-7).

 Jesus Christ: Jesus Christ is God manifested in the flesh by virgin birth.
-He lived a sinless life, died for our sins, bodily arose from the dead, ascended into heaven, is presently preparing a place for us as our high priest and is coming again (John 1:1, 14:29; Matt.
+He lived a sinless life, died for the sins of all mankind (2 Cor.
+5:19), was buried, and bodily arose from the dead.
+After, he ascended into heaven, and is coming again (John 1:1, 14:29; Matt.
 1:18-23; Heb.
 4:15; I Pet.
 3:18; I Cor.
 15:3-19).

 The Holy Spirit: The Holy Spirit is the third Person of the Trinity.
 He convicts the world of sin, righteousness, and judgment (John 16:8).
 At salvation, the Holy Spirit causes spiritual rebirth, empowers, indwells, seals, bestows gifts, and baptizes the believer into the Body of Christ (Rom.
 8:9; I Cor.
 2:12, 3:16, 12:11, 13).
-He continues to sanctify, guide and teach through the written Word of God, and fill the believer who walks in obedience to the Word (Acts 5:3-4; John 3:5; Rom.
+He sanctifies, guides and teaches through the written Word of God, and fills the believer who walks in obedience to the Word (Acts 5:3-4; John 3:5; Rom.
 8:9; Eph.
 4:30; I Cor.
 6:11, 19; Rom.
 8:14; John 14:16-17; Eph.
 5:18-21).

-Salvation: Eternal life is received as the gift of God by His grace through faith in the Lord Jesus Christ as the only way to eternal life.
+Salvation: Eternal life is received as the gift of God by His grace through faith in the Lord Jesus Christ (The true Jesus of Nazareth, who lived, died on the cross, was buried for three days and rose from the grave) as the only way to everlasting life.
 There are no good deeds or works involved.
 (Rom.
-6:23, Eph.
+6:23, 1 Cor.
+15:1-4, Eph.
 2:8-9, John 14:6, I Pet.
 1:18-21, John 3:16, John 6:47).

-The Church: All believers from Pentecost to the Rapture of the Church are members of the Body of Christ with Christ as the Head.
-This is manifest on earth in local churches where believers should assemble for teaching, fellowship, prayer and equipping for ministry (I Cor.
+The Church: All believers in the local church are members of the Body of Christ with Christ as the Head.
+The local church is where we assemble to glorify God, for teaching, fellowship, prayer and equipping for ministry (I Cor.
 1:2; Col. 1:18, 24, 3:11; Heb.
 10:25; Eph.
 4:11-18; Gal.
 6:10).

 Angels: God created all angels.
 Some followed the angel Satan the ruler of demons in his prideful rebellion against God and became demonic adversaries of God and His people.
 These angels are limited by God’s omnipotence and await final incarceration in the Lake of Fire.
 Other angels remained faithful to God and are God’s ministering spirits to His people.
 Humans do not become angels when they die.
-(Gen. 1:1, Ex.10:11, Ps.33:6; Rev.12:3-4; Matt.12:23-27; Job 2:1-2; Rev. 20:10; Matt.
+(Gen. 1:1; 6:1-4, Ex.10:11, Ps.33:6; Rev.12:3-4; Matt.12:23-27; Job 2:1-2; Rev. 20:10; Matt.
 25:41; Heb.
 1:13- 14).

-The Christian Life: In addition to being the body of Christ (Ephesians 4:4), and Ambassadors (2 Corinthians 5:20), Christians are a royal priesthood (1 Peter 2:9) and are to live a life of righteousness and good works, be separated unto God from worldliness, maintain a godly home, settle differences with believers in the church, avoid living in the flesh, exhibit the fruit and fullness of the Spirit, fulfill the Great Commission in making disciples of all nations, and devote themselves to prayer and Bible study (Phil.
+The Christian Life: In addition to being the body of Christ (Ephesians 4:4), and His Ambassadors (2 Corinthians 5:20) Christians are to live a life of righteousness and good works, be separated unto God from worldliness, maintain a godly home, settle differences with believers in the church, avoid living in the flesh, exhibit the fruit and fullness of the Spirit, bring the Good News to people, pray without ceasing, and study the Bible (Phil.
 4:6; I Thess.
 5:17-18; Eph.
 6:18; II Tim.
 2:15, 3:16-17; Rom.
 12:1-2; Eph.
 2:8-10, 5:22, 6:4; I Cor.
 6:1-8; Gal.
 5:16-23; Eph.
 5:18-20; I Pet.
-4:10-11; Matt.
-28:19-20; Acts 1:8).
+4:10-11).

-A note regarding marriage.
+Note regarding marriage.
 We believe marriage was instituted by God as a holy union between only one man and one woman for life.
 We do not recognize so-called same sex marriage.
 Genesis 1:27; 2:18,22-23; Malachi 2:15-16; Matthew 19:4-6; Mark 10:6-9).

 [Statement of faith updated 2020]